Skip to main content

 Matlab is an industry-standard simulation application and research tool.

-• It lets you explore and visualize ideas and collaborate across disciplines including signal and image processing, communications, control systems, and computational finance.
+• It lets you explore and visualise ideas and collaborate across disciplines including signal and image processing, communications, control systems, and computational finance.

 How to download Matlab software to your personal computer.